32 Inch Penny Board Review (Bought & Shredded)

 Once I got this board, I took it outside and rode it like a traditional skateboard.
 I immediately noticed the flex when I ollied on it.

-You’re not going to get as good of pop as you would on a wooden skateboard deck.
+You won’t get as good of pop as on a wooden skateboard deck.
 The tail bends, making it harder to do tricks on.

 Awkward Concave

-Personally, I’m not a fan of the shape of the board.
-I get that it’s a crossbreed between a cruiser and a traditional skateboard, but I wish it wasn’t as awkward.
+Personally, I’m not a fan of the board’s shape.
+I get that it’s a crossbreed between a cruiser and a traditional skateboard, but I wish it weren’t as awkward.

-The first thing I noticed when riding it for the first time was the awkward concave it has.
-It might be fine for a person with smaller feet (I’m a size US 11) but for me, it’s weird.
+The first thing I noticed when riding it for the first time was its awkward concave.
+It might be fine for a person with smaller feet (I’m a size US 11), but for me, it felt off.